Thai soccer team found — but rescue is far from over

 When the families got word that the group had been found, there were scenes of jubilation among the families and rescuers alike.

-Around 30 members of the U.S. Air Force arrived last Thursday from their base in Okinawa, Japan to assist and advise the Thai government on the rescue.
-British cave experts, Chinese first responders, and volunteer workers from countries around the world are also on the ground assisting with the effort.
+In addition to the U.S. Air Force members, British cave experts, Chinese first responders and volunteer workers from countries around the world are also on the ground assisting with the effort.

 "I would like to say thank you to all the foreigners who have come to help," Thai Prime Minister Prayuth Chan-Ocha said at a news conference on Tuesday.